North Carolina vs. Northern Iowa College Basketball Predictions & Picks - November 22

 North Carolina Performance Insights

-- North Carolina was 68th in college basketball in points scored (76.2 per game) and 204th in points conceded (70.9) last season.
+- North Carolina scored 76.2 points per game and gave up 70.9 last year, making them 68th in the country on offense and 204th defensively.

-- Last season, the Tar Heels were seventh-best in college basketball in rebounds (36.6 per game) and 192nd in rebounds conceded (31.5).
+- The Tar Heels were the seventh-best squad in the country in rebounds per game (36.6) and ranked 192nd in rebounds allowed (31.5) last season.

-- At 11.9 assists per game last season, North Carolina was 274th in the nation.
+- Last season North Carolina was ranked 274th in the nation in assists with 11.9 per game.

-- At 7.1 made 3-pointers per game and shooting 31.2% from beyond the arc last year, the Tar Heels were 210th and 328th in college basketball, respectively, in those categories.
+- North Carolina gave up 6.5 3-pointers per game and conceded 33% from beyond the arc last season, ranking 82nd and 120th, respectively, in the country.

-- Last season, the Tar Heels took 62.4% of their shots from inside the 3-point line, and 37.6% from beyond it.
-In terms of makes, 73% of the Tar Heels' baskets were 2-pointers, and 27% were 3-pointers.
+- Last season, the Tar Heels took 37.6% of their shots from beyond the arc, and 62.4% from inside it.
+In terms of makes, 27% of the Tar Heels' baskets were 3-pointers, and 73% were 2-pointers.

 Northern Iowa Performance Insights

-- Northern Iowa ranked 300th in the nation with 11.6 dimes per contest.
+- Last year Northern Iowa ranked 300th in college basketball in assists, averaging 11.6 per game.

 - The Panthers averaged 11.4 turnovers per game (132nd-ranked in college basketball).
 They forced 12.3 turnovers per contest (143rd-ranked).

-- Northern Iowa allowed 9.3 threes per game (seventh-worst in college basketball), and it allowed a 35.4% three-point percentage (282nd-ranked) to opposing teams.
+- Northern Iowa ranked in the bottom 25 in the nation in threes allowed per game with 9.3 (seventh-worst), and it ranked 282nd in college basketball with a 35.4% three-point percentage allowed to opposing teams.

-- Northern Iowa attempted 34 two-pointers per game last season, which accounted for 60.9% of the shots it attempted (and 70.6% of the team's baskets).
-Meanwhile, it attempted 21.8 three-pointers per contest, which were 39.1% of its shots (and 29.4% of the team's buckets).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.